OG’s path to the championship at The International 2018 (TI8) was paved with some of the biggest and most skilled plays in the history of the game.

 All of this ensures that ana has just enough gold to buy back later on.

 While all of this may not seem like much at first glance, ana had the presence of mind to do all of that in a split-second while being ganked by the entire enemy team.
-Most players would just take their hands away from their mouse and keyboard when that happens, as there’s absolutely no way you’re going to get out of a five-on-one gank.
+Most players would just take their hands away from their mouse and keyboard when that happens, resigning themselves to fate in a five-on-one gank.

-Now think of the pressure weighing down on ana’s shoulders during that moment.
+Now think of the pressure weighing on ana’s shoulders during that moment.

 It’s a do-or-die game four in that best-of-five Grand Finals.

-But then ana pulled off this play, and later uses that buy back to help his team defend their base where this happened:
+But then ana pulled off this play, and later used that buyback to help his team defend their base where this happened:

 Of course, that led to the legendary “Ceeeeeeeeeeb!” play: